ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 </CH.Scrollycoding>

-Save the code, and observe that the Expenses list view updates in real-time.
-The "DEBUG" user interface cues have been removed, and only a subset of the list of expenses are now returned.
-If you were to observe the network traffic (but you don't have to), you would see that only the proper expenses are returned, fixing the problem.
+Save the code and notice the Expenses list view has updated.
+The 'DEBUG' user interface cues have been removed, and now only a subset of the expense list is returned.
+If you were to inspect the network traffic (optional), you would observe that only the relevant expenses are now returned, resolving the issue.

 Although the filtering problem has been fixed, a few side-effects have popped up: